 Happy events, such as a wedding, as well as unhappy events, such as overwork, can cause stress.
 When your stress level exceeds your ability to cope, you need to restore the balance by reducing the stressors or increasing your ability to cope or both.
 Try using one of the four A's: avoid, alter, accept or adapt.

-A lot of needless stress can simply be avoided.
+Believe it or not, you can simply avoid a lot of stress.
 Plan ahead, rearrange your surroundings and reap the benefits of a lighter load.

 - Avoid people who bother you.
 If you have a co-worker who causes your jaw to tense, put physical distance between the two of you.
-Sit far away at meetings or walk around his or her cubicle, even if it requires some weaving.
+Sit far away at meetings or walk around his or her cubicle, even if it requires some extra steps.

 - Learn to say no. You have a lot of responsibilities and demands on your time.
 At a certain point, you cross the line between being charitable and being foolish.
 Turn down the neighborhood sports league.
 Pass on coaching T-ball.
 Those around you will appreciate more time with a relaxed you.
 And you'll have time to enjoy them, too.

 - Ditch part of your list.
 Label your to-do list with A's, B's and C's, according to importance.
-If it's a hectic day, scratch the C's from your list.
+On hectic days, scratch the C's from your list.

-Just remember: A certain amount of avoidance is healthy, but some problems can't be overlooked.
+However, some problems can't be avoided.
 For those situations, try another technique.